-The Foundation has entered into agreements with government bodies related to various funding it receives.
-As part of these agreements, the Foundation is required to make scheduled submissions to the funders to ensure compliance.
-It is uncertain as to how the receipt of the CEWS will impact these funding agreements.
-Given the uncertainty regarding the likelihood of any impact to current or future funding, no amount has been accrued in these financial statements.
-Any resulting adjustments that may be required in the future will be reflected in the year of settlement.
+The Foundation has in-place funding agreements with government bodies related to annual funding requirements.
+As part of these agreements, the Foundation is required to make scheduled submissions to the funder to ensure compliance.
+It is uncertain as to how the receipt of the CEWS and CRHP will impact these funding agreements or future funding agreements.

-13. Donations in-kind
+14. Donations in-kind

-These financial statements include donations in-kind of \$8,060 (2020 - \$9,795) recorded as expenses in special events, programs and services, repairs and maintenance and advertising and promotion at their fair value.
+These financial statements include donations in-kind of \$6,922 (2021 - \$8,060) recorded as expenses in programs and services, consulting and professional fees and advertising and promotion at their fair value.
 The offsetting contributions have been recorded in donations and special events revenue.